-Bose’s business has boomed with the popularity of iTunes, online music, podcasts, streaming video, audiobooks, and vehicle sound systems.
-The COVID-19 pandemic helps Bose because people are watching movies and listening to music at home, which increases the demand for high-quality sound systems.
+Bose’s business has boomed with the popularity of iTunes, online music, podcasts, streaming videos, audiobooks, and vehicle sound systems.
+The COVID-19 pandemic helped Bose because people are watching movies and listening to music at home, which increases the demand for high-quality sound systems.

 One of Bose’s most popular products is its noise-canceling headsets.
 Noise-canceling products are popular because they allow people to listen to music, audiobooks, and podcasts everywhere.
 Other popular Bose items include audio sunglasses and earbuds.
 Bose also sells some commercial products, including aviation headsets.

 One of Bose’s most interesting products is headsets for the military that allow soldiers to communicate and protect their ears on the battlefield.
 Those headsets have commercial applications in mines, factories, machine shops, construction sites, and other workplaces.

 The popularity of home theaters and gaming drives demand for Bose products.
 Bose cashes in on that market with soundbars, headsets, indoor and outdoor stereo speakers, Bluetooth speakers, smart home products, and computer speakers.
 People use Bose speakers to listen to music, movies, and games.

 The Bose Corporation is an American success story and a classic tech company.
 Massachusetts Institute of Technology (MIT) electrical engineering professor Dr. Amar G. Bose founded the business in 1964.

 Bose, a music lover, started the company because of the poor sound quality from a stereo he had bought.
 Four years later, Bose became a hero to music lovers worldwide when he introduced a speaker system that came close to reproducing live music.